abhiverma23/click-to-zoom/README.md

 Want to contribute?
 * Fork this code and contribute your changes in [development](https://github.com/abhiverma23/click-to-zoom/tree/development) branch.

-Whats out?
+What's out?
-* Check out [release page](https://github.com/abhiverma23/click-to-zoom/releases) to get what feature and bug fixes are done.
+* Check out [release page](https://github.com/abhiverma23/click-to-zoom/releases) to get what features are release and bugs are fix.